Theories of Surplus Value: Background

 Theories of Surplus Value was originally conceived by Marx only as a historical excursion in the section of his theoretical study of "capital in general".
 This was to conclude the section on the process of production of capital.
-This ambitious plan proved to be more than Marx could undertake as he was effectively burned out before he had completed the study of capital.
+This ambitious plan proved to be more than Marx could undertake in his lifespan.
 Even the publication of Theories of Surplus Value did not make all of Marx's writing on political economy available to the public and this task was only fulfilled decades later with the publication of the Grundrisse, the Results of the Immediate Production Process and various other manuscripts.

 Publication history

 In his preface (dated 5 May 1885) to his edition of Volume II of Das Kapital and in several letters during the following ten years, Friedrich Engels had indicated his intention to publish the manuscript of Theories of Surplus Value, which was to form Volume IV.
 However, although he succeeded in publishing the second and third volume of Das Kapital, Engels was unable to publish the Theories before he died in 1895.